diet and nutrition

 shop healthy, eat healthy

-Kidneys in the Kitchen is a weekly series from the National Kidney Foundation of Illinois and Registered Dietitian Dr. Melissa Prest.
-Each week we introduce you to new, healthy recipes, and offer tips and tricks for making smarter purchasing decisions at the grocery store.
+Kidneys in the Kitchen is a video series from the National Kidney Foundation of Illinois and Registered Dietitian Dr. Melissa Prest.
+Each installment, we introduce you to new, healthy recipes, and offer tips and tricks for making smarter purchasing decisions at the grocery store.

 Each installment of Kidneys in the Kitchen focuses on a different aspect of meal-planning and nutrition.
 But whether we're talking about snacks, seasonal produce, or well-balanced holiday feast, we'll always be focusing on helping you learn how to prepare healthy, delicious dishes.